Cushychicken/easytel/README.md

 A simplified interface for telnet sessions in Python.

-Inspired and derived from Corey Goldberg's TelnetController.py script that you can find on his website.
+Inspired by and derived from Corey Goldberg's [TelnetController.py script](http://goldb.org/telnetpython.html) that you can find on [his website](http://goldb.org/).